 In this early life I was too scared to action anything.
 The imagined pain of actually committing anything was more than the pain I felt and so logically it didn’t make sense.
 In more recent years the notion of the pain I would leave behind for my family replaced that of physical pain, and far outweighed any opposing desires I had.
 There was never a point where the balance tipped over, and thus the idea always stayed an idea; but one that never went away fully.

 Returning occasionally to remind me that I was somehow different from everyone else.
 That my existence was destined to be one of ups and downs, and that was just how my life was.
-It wasn’t until reading The Midnight Garden that I managed to put these thoughts into a coherent expression and feel able to express them.
+It wasn’t until reading The Midnight Library that I managed to put these thoughts into a coherent expression and feel able to express them.

 To this day I don’t know if other people feel the same; because I’ve never spoken of it.
 I deal with it, and know that my logical brain will always come out on top.
 Safe in the knowledge that I am surrounded by Team Morris and some brilliant people and that’s my motivation in life.